Fried Lumpiang Shanghai with hot sauce

 Embrace the delight of fresh spring rolls with our flavorful Lumpia, filled with a harmonious blend of pork or shrimp, vibrant vegetables, and crisp lettuce, perfectly complemented by a savory dipping sauce.

-Sweet Lumpia :
+Sweet Lumpia (Turon):

 For those with a sweet tooth, explore the enchanting world of sweet Lumpia.
 Indulge in Turon, where banana meets caramel, savor the goodness of Kamote Turon with sweet potato, or delight in the rich flavor of ube Turon, made with mashed purple yam.
 Each bite is a celebration of sweetness for those who appreciate the finer tastes in life.